dancavio/aws-iamra-manager/README.md

 Then:

 1. Update `release_version` in justfile to release a new version.
+2. Enable multiplatform builder: `docker buildx use multiplatbuilder`
-2. Then build and push to GitHub: `just build-multiplatform true`.
+3. Then build and push to GitHub: `just build-multiplatform true`.
-3. To start using the new sidecar container, need to update the version in `pod_webhook.go`, and release a new version of the controller.
+4To start using the new sidecar container, need to update the version in `pod_webhook.go`, and release a new version of the controller.
    * TODO: The sidecar version should be configurable in the controller so it doesn't require releasing a new build.